 Claire grew up in a small town in the foothills of California.
-Living in such a rural area and growing up on a ranch, she adopted a very active outdoor lifestyle — camping, hiking, playing sports, gardening and raising animals, which she continues to practice and sustain today.
+Living in such a rural area and growing up on a ranch, she adopted a very active outdoor lifestyle — camping, hiking, playing sports and gardening, which she continues to sustain today.

 Meet Karen Carrie

 Karen was raised in the Bay Area and was part of an active family that enjoyed spending time outdoors.
 Even at an early age, she could be found designing healthy meal options and customized fitness routines for her friends, family, and neighbors.

 Karen earned her bachelor’s degree in psychology from San Jose State and went on to a successful career in human resources, working in banking and high tech in a variety of roles.
 After caring for her three children, she returned to school, pursuing her Masters in Counseling Psychology at Santa Clara University.
 She is grateful for her time at Santa Clara, where she had the honor of studying with Dr. Dale Larson and Dr. Shauna Shapiro, studying the mind-body connection, positive psychology, and mindfulness-based stress reduction (MBSR).
 Karen is concurrently serving her practicum at a local community agency providing counseling and mental health support for individuals, couples and families.

 Karen’s life has been greatly influenced by the health challenges of family and close friends.
 She understands that each individual has unique physical, social, emotional, and spiritual needs.
 Karen is excited to work with individuals to create an integrative and holistic approach to diet, stress reduction, and a lifetime of healthy habits.